DHmango/Keyboard-With-Now-Playing/JOURNAL.md

 #July 28

 ugh its time, and i'm on vacation.
 I shouldn't have put it off this much.
-I locked in and finished the CAD, its simple, but should be great

-![](https://hc-cdn.hel1.your-objectstorage.com/s/v3/c64698e1448476548a7a5cbf69f48a18994d2c4c_image.png)

-I generated the software from QMK firmware generator, but i cant test it yet.

 I am putting it all into cad and it going well.
 I need to make a case.
 I was going to have a plate that all the switches slot into, but I realized that it isn't neccesary because I am soldering the switches directly on, and I think it will look cool.
-I did some more stuff too, like screen mounts
+I did some more stuff too, like screen mounts.
+I locked in and finished the CAD, its simple, but should be great

+![](https://hc-cdn.hel1.your-objectstorage.com/s/v3/c64698e1448476548a7a5cbf69f48a18994d2c4c_image.png)

+I generated the firmware from the kbfirmware.com firmware generator, but i cant test it yet.
+The software is hard to finish so far too, so a lot is unfinished.

+Overall, I am happy that I was able to finish this in time, even though its not polished.